Licensed & Insured Topographical Surveying

 What is Topographical Surveying?

 A topographical survey is a survey that gathers data about the elevation of points on a piece of land and presents them as contour lines on a plot.
-These lines are "bench marks" showing how and what ground contours are related with an estimate of the lawful distance between properties in a certain area.
+These lines are "benchmarks" showing how and what ground contours are related with an estimate of the lawful distance between properties in a certain area.
 If the purpose of the given survey is to serve as a base map for the designs of a home, commercial building or roadway than it is usually necessary to show the perimeter boundary lines as well as the lines of easements.
-This aspect of topographical surveying is to show the lines on or crossing the property being surveyed, which is needed for any designer to properly depict the zoning and other possible setbacks.
+This aspect of topographical surveying shows the lines on or crossing the property.
+To properly set the zones and avoid any setbacks, these details need to be in order.

 There are various elements that set topographical surveying apart from other surveys in the field.
 Below are a few elements that are characteristic of topographical surveying: